10secTW/ctf-writeup/2019/HITCON CTF/EmojiVM/rev/EmojiVM_en.md

 * `PRINT` : Print stack top as number
 * `EXIT`

 This is a classical stack machine, operation will pop from the stack to get operands, and push it back after.
-All instructions are encoded as a single `wchar_t` except `PUSH`, which will additionally extract one more `wchar_t` behind and push it onto the stack.
+All instructions are encoded as a single `wchar_t` except `PUSH`, which will additionally extract one more `wchar_t` behinds and push it onto the stack.

-Then, we found there were a piece of code setting some kind of mapping during initialization.
+Then, we found there was a piece of code setting some kind of mapping during the initialization.
 After testing, we knew that it's the mapping of Emoji -> Opcode.
 <img src="https://i.imgur.com/46vNN5n.png" width="1000"/>
-There're another mapping below, which is for Emoji -> Number.
+There was another mapping below, which is for Emoji -> Number.
 <img src="https://i.imgur.com/Q7p4xP3.png" width="1000"/>

-After understanding how it works, we can build the [disassembler](../evd) and [assembler](../evas)了.
+After understanding how it works, we can build the [disassembler](../evd) and [assembler](../evas).
 Then we disassemble `chal.evm` and mark the byte offset of each instruction to get [chal.d](./chal.d) for reading.

 ```